 - Freshly ground nutmeg is stronger than pre-ground found in a spice jar.
 If you use fresh ground nutmeg, reduce the nutmeg in this recipe by 1/4 of a tsp.

-- Use room temperature eggs in this recipe to prevent the butter from seizing.
+- Use room-temperature eggs in this recipe to prevent the melted butter from seizing.

-- Be sure to grease your donut pan very very well.
+- Be sure to grease your pan very very well.

 - Don't skip the tin foil step in the baking instructions.
-Almond flour has a tendency to over brown, to avoid this use the tin foil trick.
+Almond flour will over brown very very quickly and the tin foil will help avoid that problem.

-- If your donut pan is on the thin side, or if using silicone, place them on a cookie sheet before placing it into the oven.
-This helps to prevent over-browning from the bottom.
+- If your donut pan is on the thin side, or if using a silicone pan place the pan on a cookie sheet before placing it in the oven.
+This will help over-browning from the bottom.

 Recommended Products